Last Updated on March 20, 2021 by Helga Dosa

 A Vast Array of Things To Do in Friuli Part I

 Enjoying a life of perfect relaxation amid golden beaches and the calm sea of Grado and Lignano.
 Diving amongst the white rocks of Trieste’s Riviera.
-With a thousand opportunities for open-air sports, restful spa breaks and fun for the whole family.
+With a thousand opportunities for open-air sports, restful spa breaks, and fun for the whole family.
+Are you ready to learn the best things to do in Friuli?

 The coastline of Friuli Venezia Giulia is steeped in history: only here can you truly feel yourself to be where East and West meet.